sdeherto/ED2support/README.md

 Edit include.mk.intel_hpc,
 Change lines 28-29 with the following:
 ```bash
 HDF5_INCS=-I/apps/gent/RHEL9/skylake-ib/software/HDF5/1.14.3-iimpi-2023b/include
 HDF5_LIBS=-lm -lz -L/apps/gent/RHEL9/skylake-ib/software/HDF5/1.14.3-iimpi-2023b/bin -lhdf5 -lhdf5_fortran -lhdf5_hl
 ```

-Then compile the model:
+Then compile the model by running the install script:
 ```bash
 cd ..
 ./install.sh -k E -p intel_hpc
 ```
+This might take a while, so get a coffee or take a break, once the message 'build complete' is shown you can continue with the next steps.
 For more information on the compilation script we refer to the ED2 wiki (https://github.com/EDmodel/ED2/wiki/Quick-start and https://github.com/EDmodel/ED2/wiki/Compiler-instructions-%28aka-the-include.mk-files%29)

 ### Prepare a simple test run

-Next we can run teh model for a short test case.
+Next we can run the model for a short test case.
 First we have to get some climate drivers for the model, these have been downloaded from GitHub before and should be available under $VSC_DATA_VO/myname/ED2support/outputs/drivers
-Now all that is left to do is adapt the ED2IN file to point to these climate drivers, this file controls all model settings and can be found $PATH
+Now all that is left to do is adapt the ED2IN file to point to these climate drivers, this file controls all model settings and can be found here /data/gent/vo/000/gvo00074/myname/ED2support/files
 First navigate to its location make a local copy for adapting, then open the file with vi.
 ```bash
 cd /data/gent/vo/000/gvo00074/myname/ED2support/files